Versailles 1685: Plot

 After a cordial outdoor supper, the courtiers and courtesans are escorted back to the castle at nightfall.
 After the women wish goodnight to His Majesty, the sconce is handed as of custom to one of the visiting courtiers, the Marquis de Scaparella (whom Lalande recognizes); to all's horror he sets the hearth of the antechamber alight and after bidding them a good night, eludes his fellow courtiers.
 Lalande must act quickly to reach the bomb spotted earlier.
 He finds a ladle in the king's salon then harrows hurriedly through the remaining orange trees in the Hall of Mirrors.
 Managing to find the fourth and last key he dashes up the antechamber staircase, along the attic passageway.
 He manages to retrieve the bomb which he spotted earlier.
 Alleviated, he inserts the four keys and enters the phrase code, whereby the bomb deactivates.

 Lalande is congratulated by His Majesty, who offers him the role of ambassador.

 Development

 Through collaboration with the Museum of Versailles, the developers recreated the Palace of Versailles as it was during the reign of Louis XIV in computer-rendered form, a process that took over two years.

 Reception

 Versailles 1685 was a commercial success, and sold 150,000 units in its first few months of release.
 According to French newspaper Les Échos, it sold 300,000 copies by late 1998.
 Cryo Interactive's marketing manager, Mattieu Saint-Dennis, reported 500,000 sales for Versailles in Europe alone by December 2000.
 Of this number, France accounted for 180,000 copies.
+By November 2001, Versailles had sold 450,000 units worldwide.

 Kipp Cheng of Entertainment Weekly praised the "exquisite" 3D environments.
 GameSpot reviewer Laurel Wellman thought the game leant too much toward the scholarly side than in providing light gameplay.
 Heidi Fournier of Adventure Gamers thought it was both enchanting and mystical to explore Versailles through the game.